marcduiker/dapr-docs/daprdocs/content/en/developing-applications/error-codes/errors-overview.md

 ## Dapr error code metrics

-Metrics help users see when exactly errors are occuring from within the runtime.
+Metrics help you see when exactly errors are occuring from within the runtime.
 Error code metrics are collected using the `error_code_total` endpoint.
 This endpoint is disabled by default.
 You can [enable it using the `recordErrorCodes` field in your configuration file]({{< ref "metrics-overview.md#configuring-metrics-for-error-codes" >}}).

 ## Demo